lf-araujo/mighty_make/README.md

 # Mighty Make - Standardized Document Building

-Mighty make is a building system to large projects that uses pandoc.
-It can help producing from letters to entire thesis and books.

-To use it start with:
+## Todos
+- [ ] Make an output md file with citations added to the yaml header, so to facilitate sharing the document with coworkers

+## Abstract

+Mighty make is a building system for medium or large document projects (books, thesis, essays, papers).
+It is a makefile that considers a certain folder structure and passes information in these folders on to [pandoc](www.pandoc.org), which proceeds with the heavy lifting.
+It follows pandoc-scholar designs loosely and has reached a stable state.
+I will slowly reduce pushes to this project, as it already does most of what I wanted.

+There is some functionality for Windows systems, however untested.
+Also, there is an extension framework, where one can pull themes from github.

+## Using it

+Start with:

 ```
 wget http://tiny.cc/mighty_make -O Makefile